-Alison Birkett, in progress, “Dung beetles and ecosystem functions in UK uplands: predicting responses to environmental change.”
+Alison Birkett, PhD 2014, “Dung beetles and ecosystem functions in UK uplands: predicting responses to environmental change.”
 NERC studentship.

 Alex Parker, Ph.D.
 2014, “Exploring the potential of remote sensing techniques in irrigation scheduling for potato crops” Perry Foundation Studentship.

 Rachel Carmenta, Ph.D.
 2013, “From earth observation to ethnography: Investigating the relationship between land-tenure and Amazonian wildfires.”
 NERC-ESRC studentship.